henryalps/vscode-clinerules/README.md

 ## Changelog

+### 0.0.5

+- **Fix**: Resolved an issue where the "Manage Rule Bank" command would fail if the rule bank path was not pre-existing, particularly when using `~` in the path.
+The extension now ensures the directory is created on-demand.

 ### 0.0.4

 - **Enhancement**: The extension now prioritizes a `.clinerules/` or `.roo/` directory for managing rules.
 The traditional single `.clinerules` file in the root is now used as a fallback for backward compatibility.